wangchu1/dscnn/README.md

 ```
 **Reproduce the results**

 We found that different system configuration may lead to different liblinear performance.
 So the accuracy you acquired at your system maybe not be exactly the same as presented in our paper.
-But you should observe a general trend that is mvcnn-fast-approx < mvcnn-end-to-end \approx dscnn-fast-approx < dscnn-end-to-end.
+But you should observe a general trend that is mvcnn-fast-approx < mvcnn-end-to-end < dscnn-fast-approx < dscnn-end-to-end.

+In our experiment, we created separate repository for MVCNN end-to-end experiment, cloned from https://github.com/suhangpro/mvcnn.
+Therefore you should use their code for MVCNN end-to-end results.